Mitigating optimistic bias in entropic risk estimation and optimization: Introduction

-where the loss $\ell(\bxi)$ is transformed by the increasing and convex exponential function, and $\alpha$ is the risk aversion parameter.
-This formulation expresses the entropic risk as the certainty equivalent of the expected disutility \(\mathbb{E}_{\mathbb{P}}[\exp(\alpha \ell(\bxi))]\), reflecting the monetary value of the risk inherent in the uncertain outcome \(\ell(\bxi)\).
+where the loss $\ell(\vecz, \vecxi)$ is transformed by the increasing and convex exponential function, and $\alpha$ is the risk aversion parameter.
+This formulation expresses the entropic risk as the certainty equivalent of the expected disutility \(\mathbb{E}_{\mathbb{P}}[\exp(\alpha \ell(\vecz, \vecxi))]\), reflecting the monetary value of the risk inherent in the uncertain outcome \(\ell(\vecz, \vecxi)\).
 By adjusting the risk-aversion parameter \(\alpha\), also known as the Arrow-Pratt measure of risk aversion, the decision maker’s sensitivity to extreme losses can be controlled.
-For the remainder of the paper, we simplify the notation by suppressing the dependence on $\alpha$ where it is not essential, and denote entropic risk as $\rho_{\mathbb{P}}$.

-In real-world applications, the distribution $\Prob$ of the random variable $\bxi$ is unknown, and decisions are often made using historical realizations of random variable $\bxi$ that are assumed to be independent and identically distributed (i.i.d.)~with distribution $\Prob$.
-Let the data set of $N$ historical observations be denoted by $\Dist_N = \{\hat{\bxi}_1, \hat{\bxi}_2, \cdots, \hat{\bxi}_N\}$.
-A common approach to estimate the entropic risk is to replace the true distribution with the empirical distribution defined as $\hat{\Prob}_N(\bxi):= \frac{1}{N} \sum_{i=1}^N \delta_{\hat{\bxi}_i}(\bxi)$, where \( \delta_\bxi \) is a Dirac distribution at the point \( \bxi\).
+In real-world applications, the distribution $\Prob$ of the random variable $\vecxi$ is unknown, and decisions are often made using historical realizations of random variable $\vecxi$ that are assumed to be independent and identically distributed (i.i.d.)~with distribution $\Prob$.
+Let the data set of $N$ historical observations be denoted by $\Dist_N = \{\hat{\vecxi}_1, \hat{\vecxi}_2, \cdots, \hat{\vecxi}_N\}$.
+A common approach to estimate the entropic risk is to replace the true distribution with the empirical distribution defined as $\hat{\Prob}_N := \frac{1}{N} \sum_{i=1}^N \delta_{\hat{\vecxi}_i}(\vecxi)$, where $\delta_{\vecxi}$ is a Dirac distribution at the point $\vecxi$.
 The empirical entropic risk measure is then given by:

 Since the logarithm function is strongly concave, Jensen's inequality implies that the empirical entropic risk strictly underestimates the true entropic risk: